krazesu/krazesu/README.md

 Hi, I’m Kriz Greg (Kraze) 👋 I’m an aspiring software engineer with a growing passion for embedded systems, data engineering, and cybersecurity.

+Some of my experiences and projects include
-Developed a LoRa-based mesh sensor network for mobile air quality monitoring for my undergaduate capstone project Implemented AODV routing and delay-tolerant networking for reliable data transmission
+- Developed a LoRa-based mesh sensor network for mobile air quality monitoring for my undergaduate capstone project
+- Implemented AODV routing and delay-tolerant networking for reliable data transmission
+- Proposed and implemented an IoT-based fire and earthquake evacuation guidance system using a STM32.
+- Proposed and implemented code optimizations for a Rust raytracing program to reduce rendering time.